 As an example noted in the 2007 Identity Compass training, the rates of preference for changes are twice as restricted in Romanians than in Americans (decision-makers metaprogram).

 The importance of context

 By definition, metaprograms are contextual.

 People manifest themselves differently in different situations.
-Therefore, when using questions to identify motivational patterns, it is important to stay in the same context.
+Therefore, staying in the same context when using questions to identify motivational patterns is essential.
 Whenever the individual speaks about:

 - With whom?

-It is also important to make sure that the caller responds by remaining in the same context and has not moved to another context.
+It is also essential to ensure that the caller responds by remaining in the same context and not moving to another context.

 Text taken from Andy Szekely, Cele mai bune tactici ale experţilor prin care să eviţi manipularea şi să influenţezi cu integritate.
 (The best tactics used by experts through which one can avoid manipulation and influence with integrity) (2008), AS Publishing House, Bucharest.